kennylevinsen/serve2d/README.md

 # ProtocolHandlers

 ## proxy
 Simply dials another service to handle the protocol.
 Matches protocol using the user-defined string.
+If an array of strings is provided, then MultiProxy will be used instead of Proxy internally, which will try to match any of the provided strings, from shortest to longest, progressively requesting more data as necessary.

-* magic (string): The bytes to look for in order to identify the protocol.
-Example: "SSH".
+* magic (string or []string): The bytes to look for in order to identify the protocol.
+Example: "SSH" or ["GET", "POST", "HEAD"]
 * target (string): The address as given directly to net.Dial to call the real service.
 Example: "localhost:22".

 ## tls